phpmyadmin/phpmyadmin/doc/config.rst

     :type: integer
     :default: 2

-    Defines the maximum number of concurrent entries for the Insert page.
+    Defines the default number of rows to be entered from the Insert page.
+    Users can manually chnage this from the bottom of that page to add more (or fewer) blank rows.

 .. config:option:: $cfg['ForeignKeyMaxLimit']